mramospe/jobmgr/README.rst

 with many steps in each of them.
 The steps are assumed to be related, so the output data from the first is used in the second, successively.

+Together with this package, an executable called "job_mgr" is also installed, which allows to define a more friendly interface to handle the jobs (using IPython).
+This is the prefered way of working, although one can use a simple python session for this purpose.

 Installation:
 =============